trhacknon/trhacknon.github.io/_posts/2019-2-15-Dynamic-Invoke.md

 ---
 layout: post
-title: Enabling Covert Operations - 0: Dynamic Invocation (Avoiding PInvoke & API Hooks)
+title: Emulating Covert Operations - 0: Dynamic Invocation (Avoiding PInvoke & API Hooks)
 ---

 *TLDR: How to dynamically invoke unmanaged code from memory or disk while avoiding API Hooking and suspicious imports, as well as an example that performs remote shellcode injection without Pinvoking suspicious API calls.*